chaosparrot/talon_hud/README.md

 - An indicator widget that follows the cursor around to show a single state that is important to the current task at hand
 - An image panel with a header and a close icon which displays image content
-- Dynamically detecting themes and reloading when changed
-- Multiscreen setups and how to best work with those, maybe with multiple preference files per monitor
+- Dynamically detecting themes and reloading when changed -> Multiscreen setups and how to best work with those, maybe with multiple preference files per monitor
 - Multi-drag to drag every widget simultaniously
 - Splitting out topics from text boxes into seperate text boxes
-- Proper in-flow documentation that other packages can push content to
+- "Voice auto complete" content, which automatically opens documentation when a certain keyword is said, to help in the learning process.

 Known issues
 ---